prince2621/Agent-AR_Chat/README.md

+This is the OpenLive sample app provided by Agora.
+We have implemented Firebase in it.

 # OpenLive for Android

 The OpenLive for Android Sample App is an open-source demo that will help you get live video broadcasting integrated directly into your Android applications using the Agora Video SDK.